Pavlukofff/Frognance/README.md

 ## Key Features

 - **User Authentication**: Secure registration and login system with profile editing capabilities.
-- **Transaction Management**: Add, view, and categorize income and expense transactions.
+- **Transaction Management**: Add, view, and categorize income and expense transactions with a powerful search-as-you-type category selector.
 - **Group Budgeting**: Create and manage groups for shared finances, including a role-based member system (admin, member) and an invitation system.
+- **Insightful Dashboard**: A central dashboard with:
+    - Visual charts for expense analysis by category.
+    - Transaction lists with filtering capabilities.
-- **Personal & Group Dashboards**: Separate overviews for personal and group financial activities.
+    - Summaries for personal and group balances.
+- **Smart Category System**: Comes with a comprehensive set of default categories, with the ability for users to add their own.
 - **Data Export**: Export financial transactions to an Excel file.
 - **REST API**: A simple API endpoint to fetch user income data with token-based authentication.